My name is Amélie (you might know the French film?) which comes from the root word ‘Amal’ that means energy and effort.

 I have studied Nutrition, Aromatherapy (Essential Oils) and Ayurveda that is the traditional Hindu system of medicine which is based on the idea that health and wellness depend on a delicate balance between the mind, body, and spirit and uses food, herbs and spices as well as everyday practices & routines.
 I integrate this knowledge globally in my practice as a Yoga teacher and Doula.

-When the Australian Doula College (ADC) launched a new training in conjunction with the renowned Jivamukti and Prenatal Yoga teacher, Katie Manitsas, I jumped on the occasion.
+When the Australian Doula College (ADC) launched a training in conjunction with the renowned Jivamukti and Prenatal Yoga teacher, Katie Manitsas, I jumped on the occasion.
 For the first time in Australia, it offered the combination of a full Doula Certification with a Prenatal & Postnatal Yoga Teacher Training.
-The ADC offers the most comprehensive, only peer-reviewed and Government accredited Doula Training in Australia (soon offering for the first time worldwide a Certificate IV course!).
+The ADC offers the most comprehensive, only peer-reviewed and (first time worldwide!)
+Government accredited Doula Training in Australia.

 I have been assisting Nadine Richardson on several SheBirths® childbirth education courses, as part of the She Births® Observation and Learning Program and I am part of their list of recommended Doulas.

-I recently attended an incredible workshop with Debra Pascali-Bonaro, Director of the award-winning documentary “Orgasmic Birth: The Best-Kept Secret” which will explore the intimate and sacred nature of birth and I am so excited to be incorporating this new knowledge of birth in my practice.
+I attended an incredible workshop with Debra Pascali-Bonaro, Director of the award-winning documentary “Orgasmic Birth: The Best-Kept Secret” which is NOT about getting an orgasm during birth haha but explores the intimate, sensorial and sacred nature of birth.

-In 2019, I am also taking up a new challenge and going o back to school to study a Counselling Diploma with the AIPC (Australian Institute of Professional Counsellors), as it is such an important tool and skill when working with fellow humans, especially during this transforming time that is a baby’s arrival.
+In 2019, I also took up a new challenge and going back to school to study a Counselling Diploma with the AIPC (Australian Institute of Professional Counsellors), as it is such an important tool and skill when working with fellow humans, especially during this transforming time of becoming a parent.